portfolium/playbook/docs/contributing-to-projects.md

 See: https://github.com/segmentio/analytics.js/issues/527

-Fixes [ch332]
+Closes [ch332]
 ```

 ## Opening your PR

-When you are ready to have your work peer reviewed before requesting QA (and eventually going to master), you'll open a PR from your branch into the master branch of the project you are working on.
+When you are ready to have your work peer reviewed before requesting QA (and eventually going to master), you'll open a PR from your branch into the development branch of the project you are working on.

 Before doing so, you should:
-* Rebase with master
+* Rebase with development
 * Rebase your own branch to remove uneeded and extranous commit messages

 Once you recieve a request during your code review to update or fix code you then:
 * Follow the same conventions as normal commits -- no "clean up" or "oops" messages -- because these commits won't be rebased and will appear in history on master
-* Continue to merge with master daily
+* Continue to merge with development daily

 ## Move and update your Clubhouse ticket